sophiasharif/notes/website-contents/timeline.md

 date: September 2023 - December 2023
 description:
 [
 This is one of the most fun things I've done at UCLA!
-I enjoyed my experience in honors multivariable calculus so much that I decided to become a learning assistant for the course.
 I held weekly office hours, helped in discussion, and answered homework questions.
 ]

 event: Freshman Year at UCLA
 date: September 2022 - June 2023
 description:
 [
 I had an amazing time during my first year at UCLA!
-I was a move-in assistant, joined the LA Hacks tech team, found an amazing comminity in MATH 32AH/BH, I took 12 interesting classes, joined the LA Hacks tech team, and took lots of interesting classes.
-I also made some amazing friends and had a great time exploring LA.
+I joined the LA Hacks tech team, found an amazing comminity in MATH 32AH/BH, and took 12 classes.
+I made some amazing friends and had a great time exploring LA.
 ]

 event: Started to learn web development
 date: June 2022 - December 2022
 description:
 [
-I had a lot of time in the summer after my senior year and during my first quarter at UCLA, so I decided to pick up web development.
+Having lots of spare time after high school, I decided to pick up web development.
 I started with HTML, CSS, JavaScript, and Vue.js.
-My first project was [Minesweeper](https://sophiasharif.github.io/minesweeper-vue/) in Vue.js, which has some of the [jankiest code](https://github.com/sophiasharif/minesweeper-vue) I've ever written.
-I also created the first version of my [personal website](pw1.archive.sophiasharif.com) during winter break of my freshman year.
+My first projects were [Minesweeper](https://sophiasharif.github.io/minesweeper-vue/) and the first version of my [personal website](pw1.archive.sophiasharif.com).
 ]

 event: Commited to UCLA!